Skip to main content

 Buquet Christophe / Shutterstock

-Heuchera, or coral bells, grow lovely flower spikes but are mainly prized for their colorful leaves.
+Heuchera, or coral bells, grow lovely flower spikes but gardeners prize them for their colorful leaves.
 The leaves can range from dark purple to bright orange.
 Heuchera require very little care; they prefer slightly acidic soil, partial shade, and good drainage.
 In the fall, you can cut the flower stalks off to help conserve energy.
 When dried and crushed, the flower stalks produce a lovely sweet smell.

 A chrysanthemum plant with several round, reddish-pink flowers